HCurtis2/Comp-Playbook-/php.md

 	- Try to keep  `upload_max_filesize` as small as possible.
 This effects things like reverse shells from being uploaded if you can get it small enough.
 Again this will be an issue if your website has a requirement to upload files.
 - Change and RESTRICT a temporary file directory
 	- `upload_tmp_dir = /var/lib/php/tmp_upload`
 	- By default, temporary file uploads are placed in a directory that is writeable by all system users.
-Lock down where you set this so files cannout execute from the directory.
+Lock down where you set this so files cannot execute from the directory.
 - Disable error messages from showing on webpages
 	- `display_errors = 0`
 	- `display_startup_errors = 0`